jkarthic-akamai/ABR-Broadcaster/INSTALL.md

 Adaptive Bitrate Broadcaster can be installed in Linux or macOS.

-The following softwares needs to be installed for Adaptive Bitrate Broadcaster to run properly
+The following software(s) needs to be installed for Adaptive Bitrate Broadcaster to run properly.
-- Xcode (only for macOS users)
+- Xcode full version (only for macOS users).
+Also its license should have been accepted.
-- Curl, YASM, V4L Utils and Libasound (only for Linux users)
-- Python 2.7.x
-- Python modules - mod_wsgi, webapp2, webob, psutil
-- nasm
-- libx264
-- ffmpeg 4.0 or above (configured with a x264 video encoder)
-- A webserver with WSGI support(Apache2 preferred)

 The below installation procedure is tested on macOS High Sierra, Ubuntu 14.04 and Ubuntu 18.04.
 Some these steps might need a little modification if they don't work or apply for your OS version.